flyingSpagetiMonstr/PE/note.md

   ```
 - Assertion failed: i_dos_header.e_lfanew == sizeof(i_dos_header), file PE.c, line 81
 - can't read from gs:0(thread_env_block)

-# var reference
-- sizeofHeaders: The combined size of an MS-DOS stub, PE header, and section headers rounded up to a multiple of FileAlignment.
-- SizeOfCode
-- EntryPoint
-- BaseOfCode
-- size of the image: The size (in bytes) of the image, including all headers, as the image is loaded in memory.
-It must be a multiple of SectionAlignment.
 - For files open for update (those which include a "+" sign), on which both input and output operations are allowed, the stream shall be flushed (fflush) or repositioned (fseek, fsetpos, rewind) before a reading operation that follows a writing operation.
 The stream shall be repositioned (fseek, fsetpos, rewind) before a writing operation that follows a reading operation (whenever that operation did not reach the end-of-file).
+- a label can only be part of a statement and a declaration is not a statement